 THC – The Only Psychoactive Compound

 The next cannabinoid compound to look out for is Tetrahydrocannabinol (THC).
 This is the psychoactive element in marijuana.
 In the vast majority of CBD oil products, THC is only included in very small or trace quantities.
 These trace amounts are not sufficiently high enough to cause impairment.
 In other words, they do not leave users feeling ‘high’.
 In some cases, THC in small quantities does offer certain benefits.
 Indeed, even a trace amount of THC will have a positive impact on other ingredients.
-This phenomenon goes by the name of the ‘entourage effect’ and is found in the full spectrum CBD oil.
+This phenomenon goes by the name of the ‘entourage effect’ and is found in the full-spectrum CBD oil.
 It means the various elements (cannabinoids, terpenes) combine and the whole product works better as a result.
 Thus, despite the controversy, a tiny amount of THC has much to offer.
 Of all the Cannabinoids in CBD oil, THC provokes plenty of debate.